tomthegump/roman-numerals/README.md

-Roman numerals Java coding kata
+Coding Kata - Roman Numerals - Java
 ===
-This kata can be used for starting with some simple problem to learn about Java.
+This kata contains a simple problem than can be used for start learning a new language like Java.

 It already contains the src/main/test folders for writing the corresponding tests.
 So you can use it directly for your testdriven approach.